dhgrs/chainer-VQ-VAE/README.md

 And now you can try it on Google Colaboratory.
 You don't need install chainer/librosa or buy GPUs.
 Check [this](Colaboratory/README.md).
 # Usage
 ## download dataset
-You can download VCTK-Corpus from [here](http://homepages.inf.ed.ac.uk/jyamagis/page3/page58/page58.html).
-And you can download CMU-ARCTIC very easily via [my repository](https://github.com/dhgrs/download_dataset).
+You can download VCTK-Corpus(en) from [here](http://homepages.inf.ed.ac.uk/jyamagis/page3/page58/page58.html).
+And you can download CMU-ARCTIC(en)/voice-statistics-corpus(ja) very easily via [my repository](https://github.com/dhgrs/download_dataset).

 ## set parameters
 ### parameters of training